pin-xyz/take-home/README.md

 ### Page UX improvements

 Great!
 Now that we can create notes, let's improve the user experience a little bit.
-We're primarily going to be focused on enhancing the UX using [useFetcher](https://remix.run/docs/en/main/hooks/use-fetcher)
+We're primarily going to be focused on enhancing the UX using [useFetcher](https://remix.run/docs/en/main/hooks/use-fetcher).

-1.
+Imagine we're building this app in a real environment, so we have to deal with more latency than locally.
+Clicking the "Create" button may not work instantaneously.
+This might accidentally cause the user to press it again, which could result in several types of unwanted side-effects.
+To see this locally, a simple `await new Promise((resolve) => setTimeout(resolve, 5000));` could be added to the beginning of the `action`.

+1. Instead of `Form`, switch to relying on `fetcher.Form`
+1. Disable the Create button while the data is being submitted and handled by the server
+1. Show a javascript `alert` once the note has been processed successfully
+> Hint 1: this will likely involve using a React `useEffect`
+> Hint 2: it may be helpful to return a non-null value from the `action` and make sure the `useFetcher` is typed correctly (e.g. `useFetcher<...>()`)

 ## Pairing Questions

 There are a few other features we'd like to implement during our pairing session together.

 1. Implement the ability to delete notes
-2. Validate the users input.
+1. Validate the users input.
 The title and body fields cannot be empty.
 Show an error in the `New Note` form and prevent the user from submitting the form.

 Things we'll talk through:

 * How can we make this application more production ready?
-* How can we make this app more accessible?
-* What steps could be taken to improve the performance of an app like this at scale?

 ## Questions?